 - 10-11 May.
 P46 PA124.

-There is no course fee for employees at OsloMet.
+There is no course fee for OsloMet employees.

 For external participants, the course fee is 25,000 NOK

-Important!
 The first meeting will be held at Soria Moria Hotel and requires accommodation.
-Participants - including OsloMet internals - who are registered, but who do not attend or do not use the agreed accommodation and meals at the hotel, or unsubscribe after the deadline, will be invoiced for the course package at the hotel.
+Registered participants that do not attend or deregister after the deadline, will be invoiced for the course package at the hotel.

 In order to pass the course, participants must complete all compulsory assignments during the course.
 In addition to final submissions.
 Participation and submission of final assignments will be assessed as passed / failed.